-Conditions of practice will be most appropriate where a failure or deficiency is capable of being remedied and where the Panel is satisfied that allowing the health professional to remain in practise, albeit subject to conditions, poses no risk of harm or future harm.
+Conditions of practice will be most appropriate where a failure or deficiency is capable of being remedied and where the Panel is satisfied that allowing the registrant to remain in practise, albeit subject to conditions, poses no risk of harm or future harm.

 Conditions must be limited to a maximum of three years and therefore are remedial or rehabilitative in nature.
 Before imposing conditions a Panel should be satisfied that there is no general failure, that the matter is capable of correction and that appropriate, realistic and verifiable conditions can be formulated.
-A combination of conditions may be imposed, including formal education and training requirements.
 Whatever the conditions imposed, another Panel must be able to consider and determine whether the conditions have or are being met.